devanshdalal/proxy-quota-hack/README.md

 ### Prerequisites

-You need a remote virtual machine in cloud running, hosted by sites like koding.com, nitrous.io, c9.io, etc. Please make an account on any free VPS provider and you are good to go.
+You need a remote virtual machine in cloud running, hosted by sites like koding.com, nitrous.io, c9.io, codeanywhere, codenvy, codepen etc. Please make an account on any free VPS provider and you are good to go.
 These free VPS providers generally have a limit on network bandwidth, so reset your vm whenever you vm-quota is finished.

 ## Method-1 (Preferred)